Moving to Switzerland with Family: Practical Tips

 Children

-Elementary-age children can better understand the moving process, and it can be a great learning experience for them.
-Explain to your children why your family is moving and what to expect in Switzerland because this will help them to feel part of the process.
+Elementary-age children can better understand the moving process than preschoolers, and it can be a great learning experience for them.
+Explain to your children why your family is moving and what to expect in Switzerland because this will help them feel part of the process.

 Integrating into Swiss public schools is typically easier for children in the first three school years.
 After this age, your children might need additional support, especially if they don’t speak the target language.